StephSutherly/ruby-soloproject_bucket_list/ideas_issues.md

-  -  !!!ATTRACTION EDIT NOT GOING TO UPDATE PAGE - WHY?
-It goes to create page instead.

   -  !!!ADD IN NAME OF COUNTRY TO CITY INDEX USING .COUNTRY METHOD!
 It returns a hash - how can I get the name out?